walmartlabs/bolt/packages/electrode-bolt-cli/README.md

-# electrode-bolt-cli
+# bolt-cli

-> electrode `bolt` command line interface.
+> `bolt` command line interface.

-Install this globally to have access to the bolt command. _This is not bolt itself,_ that can be found at [walmartreact/electrode-bolt](https://github.com/walmartreact/electrode-bolt).
+Install this globally to have access to the bolt command. _This is not bolt itself,_ that can be found at [walmartreact/bolt](https://github.com/walmartreact/electrode-bolt).

 ```
-npm install -g electrode-bolt-cli
+npm install -g bolt-cli
 ```

 ## Usage

 ### Local Bolt dependency

-Within a package that has `electrode-bolt` installed as a dependency:
+Within a package that has `bolt` installed as a dependency:

 To list bolt tasks, you can simply run `bolt`.